yihui/yihui.org/content/tinytex/faq.md

     During the installation, it will ask your for password, because it will call `sudo tlmgr path add` to add symlinks of TeX Live binaries to `/usr/local/bin`.
 Without this option, binaries are symlinked to `$HOME/bin` instead.

 1. **I'm a Debian/Ubuntu user.
-How do I prevent TeX Live from being installed when it is a dependency of other packages?
+How do I prevent TeX Live from being installed when installing other packages that depend on TeX Live?
 I don't want (or need) both TinyTeX and the official TeX Live packages to be installed at the same time.**

     Yes, `apt-get install` might install certain `texlive` packages.
 You can download and install [texlive-local.deb](https://travis-bin.yihui.name/texlive-local.deb) to "fool" `apt-get`.